2015–16 Chelsea F.C. season: October

 Chelsea's poor start to the season continued as Southampton came from behind to record a victory at Stamford Bridge.
-The Blues have taken only eight points from a possible 24 this season and are only four above the relegation zone.
-After Saturday's home defeat, Chelsea have offered their full support to manager José Mourinho.
-Meanwhile, Blues captain John Terry says the 52-year-old Portuguese is the best person to help the club recover from their miserable start.
+The Blues had taken only eight points from a possible 24 this season and were only four above the relegation zone.
+After Saturday's home defeat, Chelsea offered their full support to manager José Mourinho.
+Meanwhile, Blues captain John Terry said the 52-year-old Portuguese was the best person to help the club recover from their miserable start.
 "If anyone is going to get us out of this hole it is going to be José Mourinho", said the 34-year-old defender.

-The Blues defeat Aston Villa 2–0 at Stamford Bridge, with a Diego Costa goal and an Alan Hutton own goal.
+The Blues defeated Aston Villa 2–0 at Stamford Bridge, with a Diego Costa goal and an Alan Hutton own goal.
 José Mourinho dropped Eden Hazard, Nemanja Matić and Gary Cahill and chose to start youngsters Ruben Loftus-Cheek and Baba Rahman.
-Four days later, Chelsea draw 0–0 with Ukrainian side Dynamo Kyiv, keeping them in third place one point behind the Ukrainian champions.
+Four days later, Chelsea drew 0–0 with Ukrainian side Dynamo Kyiv, keeping them in third place one point behind the Ukrainian champions.

-José Mourinho and Nemanja Matić were sent-off as Chelsea's miserable Premier League campaign continued with a 2–1 defeat at West Ham on 24 October.
+José Mourinho and Nemanja Matić were sent off as Chelsea's miserable Premier League campaign continued with a 2–1 defeat at West Ham on 24 October.
 Mauro Zárate fired the Hammers in front when Chelsea failed to clear a corner.
-Matić was sent off after being booked twice in nine minutes before the break, and Mourinho joined him after speaking to referee Jon Moss at half-time.
+Matić was sent off after being booked twice in nine minutes before the break, and Mourinho joined him after speaking to referee Jon Moss at halftime.
 Gary Cahill levelled from a corner but Andy Carroll met Aaron Cresswell's cross to send the Hammers to second in the table.

 Chelsea crashed out of the League Cup in the fourth round after Jack Butland's penalty shootout heroics earned ten-man Stoke City a 5–4 spot-kick win that increased the pressure on José Mourinho.
 Jonathan Walters struck a goal worthy of winning any contest to give Stoke the lead early in the second half, before Loïc Rémy's injury-time equaliser took the tie the distance at the Britannia Stadium.
 After nine out of the first nine spot-kicks were clinically despatched—with the likes of Charlie Adam, Marko Arnautović, Oscar, Rémy and Willian successful—Eden Hazard saw his attempt brilliantly saved by Jack Butland, who earned his side a place in the last eight.

 Philippe Coutinho scored twice as Liverpool came from behind to beat Chelsea 3–1 at Stamford Bridge on 31 October to ratchet up the pressure yet further on the beleaguered Mourinho.
 A Ramires header gave the Premier League champions the lead after just four minutes, but compatriot Coutinho fired Liverpool level in some style just before half-time.
 Oscar came close with a long-range chip, but chances were few and far between in the second half until another Coutinho effort clipped John Terry and flew past Asmir Begović.
 Christian Benteke made sure of the points with a composed finish in the closing minutes as Jürgen Klopp secured his first league win since taking charge of Liverpool.